- Search The Registry

 Laurence Fishburne was born on this date 1961.
 He is a Black actor, playwright, screenwriter, director, and producer.

 Born in Augusta, GA, he and his mother (a divorced teacher) moved the family to Brooklyn, NY, which he considers his hometown.
 Fishburne landed a regular role on "One Life to Live" when he was 10.
 His movie debut was in "Cornbread, Earl and Me" (1975).
 When he was 14, he began work on "Apocalypse Now" after lying about his age.
 For the next several years, he was offered only small roles.
 He eventually landed a part on "Pee-wee's Playhouse."

 On the set, he met John Singleton who later directed him in his breakthrough role as the father in "Boyz N the Hood" (1991).
 Before this, though, in 1988, he played a critically acclaimed character in an early Spike Lee film/musical, "School Daze."
 In 1992, Fishburne won a Tony for his role in August Wilson's play, "Two Trains Running," and in 1994, his performance as Ike Turner in "What's Love Got to Do with It" earned him an Oscar nomination.
 That same year his television appearance in the premiere episode of "Tribeca" awarded Fishburne an Emmy.

 In 1995, he starred in "The Tuskegee Airmen," for which he received an NAACP Image Award, a Golden Globe, an Emmy, and Cable Ace nominations for Best Actor in a Mini-Series.
 In 1996, he starred in "Fled" and in the critically acclaimed film "Othello" in the title role.
-He was the first African American to play the Moorish king in a major screen release which follows a noble tradition of such actors as Sir Laurence Olivier and Orson Welles in the role.
+He was the first African American to play the Moorish king in a major screen release that follows a noble tradition of such actors as Sir Laurence Olivier and Orson Welles in the role.